MihaiDavid05/Road-Segmentation-from-Aerial-Images/README.md

 Here, `<model>` refers to a a folder name, under `checkpoints` folder, for the corresponding model weights.

-Example for obtaining the BEST RESULTS:
+For obtaining the BEST RESULTS you first must *unzip* the weights file under `checkpoints/experiment_BEST` and then run the following command:

 ```bash
 cd src